Comfort Women Memorial Peace Garden: Unveiling ceremony

 The unveiling ceremony was on May 30, 2014.
 After the ribbon-cutting ceremony, butterflies, representing the comfort women, were released into the sky to honor the comfort women.
 There was also a dance performance to honor the comfort women.
 Park Jeong-sook, director of the Peace Mission Dance Group, performed a dance at the unveiling ceremony.

 Kang Il-chul, a former comfort woman, visited for the unveiling ceremony.
 Kang touched the Memorial during the unveiling ceremony.
 Kang said, "I thank Americans who love Koreans and my fellow Koreans.
 The Japanese government should make an apology immediately, and the Korean government should address the issue more aggressively."

-One-year anniversary
+First anniversary

-The one-year anniversary was on May 21, 2015.
-During the one-year anniversary, the Peace Mission Korean Dance Group, directed by Park Jeong-sook, performed.
+The first anniversary was on May 21, 2015.
+During the first anniversary, the Peace Mission Korean Dance Group, directed by Park Jeong-sook, performed.

-Chung In-sook, who attended the one-year anniversary, said, "I was in the fifth grade during the Japanese occupation, and the teacher came to class and said one person was needed to work in a factory in Japan."
+Chung In-sook, who attended the first anniversary, said, "I was in the fifth grade during the Japanese occupation, and the teacher came to class and said one person was needed to work in a factory in Japan."
 Chung said, "We were told we would receive some form of compensation.
 One girl volunteered, she was 12 or 13, and never came back."